-A46: Women in court charged with murder after fatal crash
+A46: Two more charged with murder after fatal crash

 - Published

-Three women have appeared in court charged with murder after two people died in a crash on a dual carriageway.
+Two men have been charged with murder after two people died in a crash on a dual carriageway.

-The collision happened on the A46 near the Six Hills junction in Leicestershire at 01:35 GMT on Friday.
+The crash happened on the A46 near the Six Hills junction in Leicestershire at 01:35 GMT on Friday.

 Leicestershire Police said a silver Skoda left the road and two men inside were pronounced dead at the scene.

+Raees Jamal, 21, and Rekan Karwan, 28, were charged after three women - aged 21, 22 and 45 - also accused of murder went before magistrates earlier.

+Mr Jamal, of Lingdale Close, Leicester, and Mr Karwan, of Tomlin Road, Leicester, will appear at Leicester Magistrates' Court on Wednesday.

-Natasha Akhtar, 21, from Birmingham, Ansreen Bukhari, 45, and Mahek Bukhari, 22, both from Stoke-on-Trent, appeared before magistrates on Tuesday.
+Natasha Akhtar, 21, of Alum Rock Road, Birmingham, Ansreen Bukhari, 45, and Mahek Bukhari, 22, both of George Eardley Close, Stoke-on-Trent, appeared before magistrates on Tuesday.

-The trio were remanded in custody after their appearance at Leicester Magistrates' Court.

-They will appear at Leicester Crown Court on Wednesday.
+They were remanded in custody and are due at Leicester Crown Court on Wednesday.

 Follow BBC East Midlands on Facebook, Twitter, or Instagram.
 Send your story ideas to eastmidsnews@bbc.co.uk.